bohemen/gobook/README.md

-This is just a place I use to learn Go programming.
-I'm old and unskilled.
-Use nothing here as basis for your own learning.
+Reading the book The Go Programming Language and trying to learn some git while I'm at it.
+This is just a playground.